 This operation is used by the Media Application Provider to create a new Policy Template resource.
 The HTTP POST method shall be used for this purpose.
 The request URL shall be a well-known sub-resource of the Provisioning Session resource representing its Policy Templates resource collection, as specified in clause 8.7.2.
 The HTTP request message body shall be a Policy Template resource representation, as specified in clause 8.7.3.1.

+If the Policy Template includes the bdtSpecification property, the Media AF shall attempt to create a series of new Background Data Transfer policies in the PCF using the procedure specified in clause 5.5.1A.
+The individual Background Data Transfer policy associated with each time window shall be created prior to the start of that time window.

 If the procedure is successful, the Media AF shall generate a resource identifier to uniquely identify the newly created Policy Template resource.
 In that case, it shall return a 201 (Created) HTTP response message and the URL of the newly created resource, including its resource identifier, shall be provided as the value of the Location HTTP header field.
 The response message body shall be a representation of the current state of the Policy Template resource (see clause 8.7.3.1), including any property values set by the Media AF.

-If the request is acceptable but the Media AF is unable to provision the resources required by the supplied Policy Template, the create operation shall fail with an HTTP response status code of 500 (Internal Server Error) and an error message body per clause 7.1.7.
+If the request is acceptable but the Media AF is unable to provision the resources required by the supplied Policy Template (for example if it fails to create a new Background Data Transfer policy), the create operation shall fail with an HTTP response status code of 500 (Internal Server Error) and an error message body per clause 7.1.7.
 In this case, the Edge Resources Configuration resource shall remain in an uncreated state in the Media AF.

 This operation may be performed multiple times by a Media Application Provider to provision different Policy Template resources within the scope of a Provisioning Session.
 Each such resource is assigned a different Policy Template identifier by the Media AF.